-Health & Safety Development Program for Service Companies
+Health & Safety Development Program for Hire Companies

 Many small to medium-sized businesses and new event organisers find great difficulty in coming to terms with the requirements of health and safety legislation due to constant pressures on their time, perceived unmanageable bureaucracy, increased costs and the sheer scale of the subject.

 To deal with this problem we now have a health and safety development programme (HSDP), a structured scheme (not a training course) designed to help small to medium-sized businesses, particularly service and hire companies.
 This is designed to help meet your health and safety obligations and develop that all important "health and safety culture".
 Call us on 07831 437062.